I enjoy writing articles on traveling, weddings, the arts, and great food.

 This amazing seat does come at a price, there is no seat in front of you to stash extra stuff, it all needs to go above you or on your seat.
-But, it's easy to stand up during the flight, plenty of leg room, room to stretch, you're right near the bathrooms and the kitchen.
+But, it's easy to stand up during the flight, there is plenty of legroom, room to stretch, and you're right near the bathrooms and the kitchen.
 And, the stewards are nicer to people that get the emergency seats than anyone else on the plane.

-No matter how thrilling their wine and beer list is on the airplane, don't drink alcohol or caffeine or your jet-lag will be worse than it needs to be.
+No matter how thrilling the wine and beer list is on the airplane, don't drink alcohol or caffeine or your jet lag will be worse than it needs to be.

 Bring a collapsible, reusable bag with you.
 Inside this bag, you can put your water bottles and other essentials such as:

-Sleeping Pills—I don't like them, but they work.
+- Sleeping Pills—I don't like them, but they work.
 Find out your flight schedule and see when you should be sleeping at the point of arrival.
-Try to get a good 7-8 hours sleep if you can.
+Try to get a good seven to eight hours of sleep if you can.

-Socks—Take off your shoes and stay a while.
+- Socks—Take off your shoes and stay awhile.
 But, keep your feet warm.
 Again, bring the super bright ones so you don't lose them.
-Some airlines provide little slippers that you can use when you got to the bathroom.
+Some airlines provide little slippers that you can use when you go to the bathroom.
 It's a very nice feature.

-Face Mask—I know this looks absurd—especially if you're a guy.
-But, when you transfer, (if you transfer), go to the bathroom and pop one of these on your face for about 8 minutes and it will save you from chapped, flaky skin, which sometimes happens on these long flights.
+- Face Mask—I know this looks absurd—especially if you're a guy.
+But, when you transfer, (if you transfer), go to the bathroom and pop one of these on your face for about eight minutes and it will save you from chapped, flaky skin, which sometimes happens on these long flights.

 This is a good time to remind you to drink lots and lots of water during the flight.